 LEAP Preschool is a NAEYC (National Association for the Education of Young Children) accredited program, having met the Early Learning Program standards to earn this recognition.
 As a NAEYC-accredited program, LEAP is proven to provide a high-quality preschool program with a safe and nurturing environment while fostering healthy development for young children.

 Preschool for Children with Autism Spectrum Disorder

 LEAP reflects a naturalistic, inclusive developmental approach to teaching children with autism spectrum disorders in an early childhood environment.
 This approach focuses on enhancing the skills of children with autism through interaction and play with typically-developing peers.
 The LEAP model is one of the most extensively validated intervention programs in early childhood special education history.

-Family involvement is essential for the success of the children who participate in LEAP Preschool programs.
+Family involvement is essential for the success of the children who participate in the LEAP Preschool program.
 To help families better understand and reinforce the skills their child is learning, LEAP Preschool offers basic behavior management training for parents.
 This training provides parents with the necessary knowledge to teach their children new skills at home.

-For more information and to refer a student to LEAP call 412-749-2805 or 866-893-4751 x2805.
+For more information or to refer a student with autism to the LEAP Preschool, contact Meagan Trimbur, M.Ed., Educational Liaison.

 200 Linden Avenue